 The project includes new crossing points with pedestrian refuge islands, signal changes to improve traffic flow, and the conversion of one vehicle lane on each side into a buffered bike lane.
-CDOT expects to be complete with the entire project by February 2020.
-While we are very excited abou the improvements coming to The Plaza, the work is far from over.
+CDOT expects to be complete with the entire project by the end of February 2020.
+While we are very excited about the improvements coming to The Plaza, the work to improve our area's streets is far from over.

-The next goal is to address the "Upper Plaza" - the section from Parkwood to Sugar Creek, which is currently extremely dangerous for all users.
+Our next goal to improve safety and improve connectivity to surrounding neighborhoods is to address the "Upper Plaza" - the section from Parkwood to Sugar Creek, which is currently extremely dangerous for all users.
 Please show your support for improvements to this stretch of The Plaza by reviewing and signing this petition.
 Discussions have already begun with CDOT and City leaders.

 We also formed a new Transportation committee within PMNA to ensure we are collecting residents feedback and then working with CDOT on a regular basis to make continuous improvements.
 The goal is not just to improve the safety our neighborhood streets, but also to look for opportunities to improve the connectivity with our surrounding neighborhoods.
 This includes safety and connectivity for all modes of transportation - walking, biking, transit, and driving.
 You can provide your feedback in the first survey by clicking HERE.

-Also in the works - The Plaza "Livable Street" project which aims to enhance the CDOT design by adding art, beautification, and other placemaking elements.
-The vision is not only to make The Plaza a safer street for everyone, but also to create a welcoming, vibrant, and people-friendly place that encourages activity, facilitates connections, and builds community - also known as a Livable Street.
+Also in the works - The "Midwood Mile" initiative which aims to enhance the CDOT design on The Plaza by adding art, beautification, and other placemaking elements.
+The vision is not only to make The Plaza a safer street for everyone, but also to create a welcoming, vibrant, and people-friendly place that encourages activity, facilitates connections, and builds community.

 To kick things off, the team is working on a pilot project that includes planting 9,000 tulips in two main areas of the median and creating an artistic mural within the new bike lane in front of Holy Trinity Church and Van Landingham Estate.
-We are currently looking for volunteers to help plant the tulips during out Community Planting Event on Saturday, December 14th.
-Please help us make The Plaza beautiful and let's see how it calms traffic and encourages walking and biking!
+On Saturday, December 14th, almost 50 volunteers came out to help plant the tulips.
+Work is currently in progress on the design for the bike lane mural, with hopes that it will be installed in time for Open Streets on April 19th!.

 Free Wheeling Fridays